New Zealand Long Service and Good Conduct Medals - The Efficiency Decoration

 Clasps and Bars

-Clasps are awarded for each additional six years continuous and efficient service.
+Clasps are awarded for each additional six years efficient service.
+The service does not need to have been continuous.

 Order of Wear